-You can reinforce your brand identity by helping.
+So you can bolster your brand identity by helping.
 Provide a service if it’s relevant.
-Posting empathetic messages on social media, on your website and in your adverts.
+Post empathetic messages on social media, on your website and in your adverts.
 Show you understand and show you care.
 People need empathy and understanding right now.
 Do these things because doing the right thing by your customers should be part of everything you do.
 It should underpin your purpose and values.

-Then look at the other terms – ‘map’ is clearly driven by a little bit of self-interest, self-preservation.
-Nobody wants to be near the epicentre of any outbreak.
-So checking the map for where it’s all happening is understandable.
+Then look at the other terms.
+Map is clearly driven by some self-interest and self-preservation.
+Nobody wants to be near an outbreak.
+So checking the map for where it’s happening is understandable.

 But a more interesting insight for marketers comes from the searches for vaccine and cure.